 The Husqvarna 30-inch splitting axe is made specifically for splitting wood and it excels at it.
 It is designed with a geometry that allows the edge to penetrate the wood, but then quickly expands to force it apart and split it with as little effort as possible.
 Replacement handles are available and the straight handle makes for the most efficient use of your strength and the force of your swing.

 It seems that a few years ago, in 2016 or so, there were problems with quality control and the axeheads breaking, but all the most recent reviews have been glowing and it seems the Husqvarna have addressed the issue that was causing the problem (which was the place where they stamped their brand name on the axehead).
-Since it is less expensive than Hults Bruk or Gransfors Bruks axes, the axe won’t come with as finely sharpened an edge or as polished a handle, but those are both easy things to solve yourself with a sharpening stone, some sandpaper, and some type of vegetable oil.
+Since it is less expensive than Hults Bruk or Gransfors Bruks axes, or even Helko Werk, the axe won’t come with as finely sharpened an edge or as polished a handle, but those are both easy things to solve yourself with a sharpening stone, some sandpaper, and some type of vegetable oil.

 It also comes with a fine leather sheath to protect it from moisture and the elements – a very welcome touch that not all axes have.
 All in all, it’s a great axe for splitting wood (but not felling, or as an all-round axe).